numberly/flask-stupe/docs/source/objectid.rst

 Stupeflask features a field (:class:`flask_stupe.fields.ObjectId`) for ObjectIds.

-Used with :func:`flask_stupe.validation.schema_required`, it allow to automaticaly cast indicated fields from string to ObjectId.
+If the `bson` module exists (for example if you're using MongoDB), you can use it with :func:`flask_stupe.validation.schema_required`.
+It allow to automaticaly cast indicated fields from string to ObjectId.